Doubleclick (musician)

-Doubleclick is a musician and producer based in the United Kingdom.
+Joe Chapman, known by his stage name Doubleclick, and is a British DJ, musician and producer.

-Joe Chapman released Once More with Feeling EP on Brighton-based label, Fly Casual, in 2000.
+He released Once More with Feeling EP on Brighton-based label, Fly Casual, in 2000.
 He later collaborated with Amon Tobin on Verbal Remixes & Collaborations in 2003.
 In 2009, he and Amon Tobin, under the name Two Fingers, released a self-titled album and a corresponding album of instrumentals.
 His musical influences include Drum & Bass and Jungle music.